EmbeddedOS/Linux/net/README.md

 - Length of data: `skb->len;`

 -> Socket buffers have been especially designed for handling network packets, moving up and down through the layers of the TCP/IP stack running in the Linux kernel.

+## User thread model

+- User program will do the following:
+  - Create a US Net-link socket.
+  - Start a separate net-link message receiver thread: wait for kernel message, receive and process.
+  - ASK the user for input to send GREET message to the kernel.
+  - send GREET net-link message to kernel LKN using no.31.
+  - Kernel reply message via receiver thread.